 Dry sage is the most popular form of this herb used by chefs the world over.
-This herb is a staple ingredient in many cuisines, especially in Europe, Middle East, and America.
+This herb is a staple ingredient in many cuisines, especially in Europe, the Middle East, and America.
 Its pleasant peppery flavor goes well with anything, but it’s especially good with cheeses and fish.

 There is a great number of recipes that include sage.
 In fact, you can add the herb to almost any dish from salads to chili.
 Some people take it as far as to make sage vinegar, butter, and salt.
 However, few things beat dried organic sage leaves.
 This particular form of herb keeps best, so you can stock up on Organic Sage from Food To Live and enjoy experimenting with recipes,

 You definitely should try making sage tea as it’s a delicious drink packed with antioxidants.
-Brew 1-2 spoonfuls of dry sage leaves with some lemon zest and juice.
+Brew 1-2 spoonfuls of dry sage leave with some lemon zest and juice.
 You can also mix sage with other herbs to make delicious low-calorie teas.

 How to Store Dry Sage Leaves

 Store dry sage leaves in an airtight container and keeps it somewhere cool.
 Sage doesn’t spoil unless it goes moldy from moisture contamination.
 However, any spice will lose the potency of its flavor after a few years.
 This means you’ll need to up the amount of it you use in recipes.
 Note that you can substitute fresh herb for dry sage leaves using 1 teaspoon of dry product for 1 tablespoon of fresh in a recipe.